Pearl Cleage: Career

-Cleage has held positions at multiple theaters and institutions; from 1986-1991, Cleage was a Cosby Endowed Chair professor at Spelman College in Atlanta, Georgia.
+Cleage has held positions at multiple theaters and institutions; from 1986 to 1991, Cleage was a Cosby Endowed Chair professor at Spelman College in Atlanta, Georgia.
 She was dubbed the Playwright in Residence at Spelman in 1991.
 She also spent some time teaching at Smith College.
 Cleage holds positions as the Playwright in Residence and artistic director of the Just Us Theater Company.
 In 2013, Cleage became the Playwright in Residence at the Alliance Theatre in Atlanta through the National Playwright Residency Program funded by the Andrew W. Mellon Foundation and administered by HowlRound.
 The initial three-year term was renewed for an additional three years in 2016.
 Cleage is documenting her residency with frequent writings in the HowlRound journal.

 Not only is Cleage a member of the relatively small group of African American female playwrights, but it is made even smaller by her age and notable contributions to major theaters.
 Cleage had her introduction to playwriting in the 1980s, producing her first play, Puppetplay, in 1981, which was followed by Hospice (1983), Good News (1984) and Essentials (1985).
-In the 1990s, she produced three of her most well-known works (Flyin’ West (1992), Blues for an Alabama Sky (1995) and Bourbon at the Border (1997)) at the Alliance Theatre in partnership with artistic director Kenny Leon.
-Flyin’ West (1992) has since surpassed a dozen productions all over the country, including a run at the Kennedy Center and other notable productions in New York and Atlanta; it was the most produced new play in 1994.
+In the 1990s, she produced three of her most well-known works (Flyin West (1992), Blues for an Alabama Sky (1995) and Bourbon at the Border (1997)) at the Alliance Theatre in partnership with artistic director Kenny Leon.
+Flyin' West (1992) has since surpassed a dozen productions all over the country, including a run at the Kennedy Center and other notable productions in New York and Atlanta; it was the most produced new play in 1994.
 In 1996, Blues for an Alabama Sky (1995) was performed as part of the Cultural Olympiad coinciding with the Summer Olympics held in Atlanta that year.

 Cleage has also made significant journalistic contributions and is the founder of the literary magazine Catalyst and has been its editor since 1987.
-In the 1990s, she had a recurring column in the Atlanta Tribune called “Stop Making Sense.”
+In the 1990s, she had a recurring column in the Atlanta Tribune called "Stop Making Sense."
 She has also had articles published in other major newspapers and magazines, including Essence and The New York Times Book Review.

 Cleage started writing novels in the mid-1990s.
 She notably writes about topics at the intersection of sexism and racism, specifically on issues such as domestic violence and rape in the black community.
 She has been a supporter of the Obama administration.
 Cleage is an activist for AIDS and women's rights, experiences from which she draws for her writings.
 She also speaks at colleges, universities, and conferences on topics including domestic violence, the citizen's role in a participatory democracy, and writing topics.